LiangFang001/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 where, `configuration` is of type `RtcConfiguration` in the function that calls `initializePeerConnection()`.

-Doing this will make sure that `createCertificateAndKey() would not execute since a certificate is already available.`
+Doing this will make sure that `certificate_key_create() would not execute since a certificate is already available.`
 ```

 ## DEBUG